Harshith1702/Harshith1702/README.md

 Backend-focused CS student based in **Hyderabad, India**.
 I build real-time applications using Node.js and Socket.IO, and practice DSA daily in Java.
 Clean backend logic, real projects, no fluff.

-Currently seeking **Backend Internship opportunities for Summer/Fall 2026**.
+Currently seeking **Backend Internship opportunities for Summer 2026**.

 ---
 ## ◾ Open Source

 Selected for **GSSoC 2026**, **NSoC 2026**, and **SSoC 2026**.